Post-Master's Certificate in Psychiatric Mental Health Nurse Practitioner

 The online Psychiatric Mental Health Nurse Practitioner (PMHNP) program prepares practitioners to provide a wide range of services to patients across the lifespan and their families.
 This certificate is offered to those individuals who have earned a master's degree in nursing and seek further preparation as a psychiatric mental health nurse practitioner.
 Once the certificate program is successfully completed, students will be eligible to sit for the ANCC's Psychiatric and Mental Health Certification Examination.

 The nurse practitioner faculty is committed to quality and excellence in the nurse practitioner (NP) programs.
 Students meet on campus for mandatory on-campus intensive (OCI) learning experiences, simulation and evaluation.
-There are a maximum of two OCIs in each program.
-Students will attend an OCI during week one of their first clinical course for three to four days (summer quarter).
-An additional OCI visit may be required for two to three days in another clinical quarter.
+Students will attend an in-person on-campus intensive in NURS 592 for four days during week one of the summer quarter.
 Dates are subject to change.
 Mandatory on-campus visits are essential to students transitioning into the NP role.
+During the OCIs, students engage in simulated clinical learning experiences conducted in the College of Nursing and Health Professions' state-of-the-art, multidisciplinary patient simulation lab.
+These visits provide direct guidance and mentoring from faculty as well as the opportunity to collaborate with peers.

 The program is accredited by the Commission on Collegiate Nursing Education.